CodeReclaimers/neat-python/docs/module_summaries.rst

     Handles creation of genomes, either from scratch or by sexual or asexual reproduction from parents.
 Implements the default NEAT-python reproduction
     scheme: explicit fitness sharing with fixed-time species stagnation.
 For class requirements, see :ref:`reproduction-interface-label`.

-    :param dict config: Configuration object, in this case a dictionary.
+    :param dict config: Configuration object, in this implementation a dictionary.
     :param object reporters: A :py:class:`ReporterSet` object.
     :param object stagnation: A :py:class:`DefaultStagnation` object - current code partially depends on internals of this class (a TODO is noted to correct this)